 ☼ Tattoo Aftercare ☼

 Thank you for letting me adorn your skin.
-If you have any questions not answered here or feedback, send me an email at singlepickles@gmail.com.
+If you have any questions not answered here, send me an email at singlepickles@gmail.com.
 If you need a touch up, check my availability on Instagram and send me an email in our tattoo thread.

 Thank you!